-The Eloise Butler Wildflower Garden and Bird Sanctuary is open from 7:30 a.m. until one hour before sunset, seven days a week between April 1st and October 15th, and on the weekends of October 17-18 and 24-25 and 31 from 7:30am to one hour before sunset.
+The Eloise Butler Wildflower Garden and Bird Sanctuary is open from 7:30 a.m. until one hour before sunset, seven days a week between April 1st and October 15th, and on until October 31 from 7:30am to one hour before sunset.

 The Martha Crone Visitor Shelter in the Wildflower Garden is open from 10 a.m. until one hour before sunset Monday-Saturday and from 12 p.m. until one hour before sunset on Sundays.

 Eloise Butler Wildflower Garden is part of Theodore Wirth Park.
 The 15-acre garden is the oldest public wildflower garden in the nation.
 Its legacy dates back to 1907 when Minneapolis botanist Eloise Butler and botany teachers successfully petitioned the MPRB to create a natural botanic garden to preserve native flora as the city grew.
 Three acres of bog, meadow and hillside were properly fenced and the Wild Botanic Garden opened April 27, 1907.

 The Garden is home to more than 500 plant species and 130 bird species.
 It provides 60,000 visitors annually with spectacular seasonal displays of native wildflowers in woodland, wetland and prairie areas.
 Each area creates a different habitat that fosters different types of plants, animals and birds.
 A 2/3-mile trail features 49 interpretive stations for guided and self-guided tours.
 Nestled in the garden is the Martha Crone Visitor Shelter where visitors will find natural history displays, natural history reference materials and friendly staff and volunteers waiting to help with Garden-related questions.